Hamilton Police Service: Symbolism

-There are many symbolic meanings to various parts of the Hamilton Police Service coat of arms.
-The exterior frame of maple leaves, the trillium, and St. Edward’s Crown follow the traditional style of police coats of arms for a municipal police service in Canada.
+There are many symbolic meanings to various parts of the Hamilton Police Service Badge.
+The exterior frame of maple leaves, the trillium, and Canadian Royal Crown follow the traditional style of police badges for a municipal police service in Canada.
 The police service has the responsibility of upholding the peace and the administration of justice under the Canadian Crown.
 The Royal Crown, at the top of the coat of arms, symbolizes the administration of Crown’s justice, while the laurel of maple leaves and trillium refer to Canada and Ontario respectively.
 The blue field represents the harbour of the City of Hamilton and the gold edges represent the city’s industry and wealth.
 The red maple leaf represents Canada.
 The two cinquefoils allude to the arms of the City of Hamilton in which such a cinquefoil also appears.
 The cinquefoil is taken from the arms of the Chief of Clan Hamilton, and it thus refers to the city's namesake.
 The coat of arms is included in the Public Register of Arms, Flags and Badges of Canada.